kurtfiles

 • Shae-Lynn Bourne - Motown Philly

-• Kurt Browning - An American in Paris, Bedlam Ballroom, Can't Help Falling in Love (co-choreographed), Don't Fence Me In (co-choreographed), Easy, Expectation and the Blues, Hall of the Mountain King, If I Only Had a Brain, Masks and Morning Dance, Meditation from Thais, Mr. Bojangles, Monster Mash (with Sonia), My Favorite Things (?), Peace Frog, Rag-GIDON-Time (co-choreographed), Rebel Child, Slippery Side Up (co-choreographed), Triptico (with Shin Amano)
+• Kurt Browning - An American in Paris, Bedlam Ballroom, Can't Help Falling in Love (co-choreographed), Christmas Jig, Christmas For Cowboys, Don't Fence Me In (co-choreographed), Easy, Expectation and the Blues, Hall of the Mountain King, I'm Yours, If I Only Had a Brain, Let Love In, Masks and Morning Dance, Meditation from Thais, Mr. Bojangles, Monster Mash (with Sonia), My Favorite Things (?), Peace Frog, Rag-GIDON-Time (co-choreographed), Rebel Child, Say Hey, Slippery Side Up (co-choreographed), Triptico (with Shin Amano)

 • Roberto Campanella - Elevation, Guitar, Nyah, Play That Funky Music, Ding Dong Daddy